KosyanMedia/burlesque/README.md

 Tries to fetch a message from one of the queues given.
 If there is a message at least in one of these queues, the message will be removed from the queue and returned as response body.
 The name of the queue from which the message was taken from will be provided inside a `Queue` response header.

 Subscription is always done via `GET` method.
 To fetch a message from a queue use the name of the queue as the `queues` argument value.
-Multiple queue names could be passed separated with the `,` (quote) character.
+Multiple queue names could be passed separated with the comma character `,`.

 #### Example
 ```bash